amam0401/Useful-Scripts/README.md

 # NOTES
 Make sure to add the location of the scripts to the `$PATH` env variable or copy the scipts to the `/usr/bin/` directory.
+If you are using a regular bash termianl, make sure to replace all occurences of `.zshrc` to `.bashrc`.